goran-subotic/vicert-slack-stats/README.md

 end
 ```

-Example where Sidekiq is active:
+An example where Sidekiq is active:

 ```ruby
 #It will execute task every 55 min